merkatorgis/docker4gis/docs/README.md

                   | - geoserver

 ```
-The docker4gis repo provides base images, the scripts to build and run them, and extend then, and a common interface called the [_main script_](#building-things)
+The docker4gis repo provides base images, the scripts to build and run them, as well as extend them, and a common interface to all this, called the [_main script_](#building-things)

 ## Getting started